wp-cdas/DSPSpawner/README.md

-# repo2dockerspawner
+# DSPSpawner
-A JupyterHub Spawner that builds images dynamically

-WPCDAS fork of this image references the WPCDAS fork of the Repo2Docker tool.
+A conglomeration of several small changes to ProfilesSpawner (allow the use of Repo2Docker), SwarmSpawner (fix mount binding issue), and Repo2Docker (allow use of CUDA-based images through the WP-CDAS fork of the Repo2Docker repo).